-Kolkata’s oldest world-famous Durga puja is under threat due to Corona epidemic.
-Pooja committees may not enjoy the sponsorship this year due to lack of sponsor.
+Kolkata’s oldest world-famous Durga puja is under threat due to the Corona epidemic.
+Pooja committees may not enjoy the sponsorship this year due to a lack of sponsors.
 The big committees of Kolkata are having the most trouble because the cost of organizing their pujas is the highest, which is met by corporate sponsorship.

 Our worship comes from corporate sponsorship of 25 percent of the budget.
 Last year our Pooja budget was around eight lakh rupees, which this year we have to do one lakh rupees, which also seems difficult according to the time.
 Whereas two to two and a half lakh rupees were received from corporate sponsorship every year.

 Shashwat Bose, Secretary of the Forum of Durgotsav, an organization of worship committees, is still positive about corporate sponsorship.
 He said – ‘It is true that corporate sponsors are less this time but till a month ago the kind of situation was not there anyway.

 There has been a backlash from companies for sponsorship.
 We hope that even if there is not 100 percent, then 70 percent will get corporate sponsorship.
 One reason for this is that the condition of consumer goods and firms is good in the lockdown, so they will come forward for sponsorship.
 Apart from this, many such companies also for sponsorship

 During the Corona transition, the color of many festivals has faded this time.
 Corona effect is also seen on Durga Puja.
 Several states have issued guidelines regarding celebrating Durga Puja.
 The Yogi government of Uttar Pradesh has advised caution about the festivals being celebrated during Kovid-19.

 Along with this, a guideline has been released regarding worship.
 In West Bengal, masks and social distancing have been made mandatory in the pandal.
 At the same time, there is a ban on the Navratri festival in Gujarat.